MunibaFaiza/VS-Analysis/README.md

 * list the names of amino acid residues that are present near the ligand within a specified distance (default distance is 3.2 Angstroms).
 * identify whether a ligand is binding within a binding pocket or around a reference ligand in the protein or somewhere else.

-For more information, read [here](https://github.com/MunibaFaiza/VS-Analysis/wiki).
+For more information, go to the [Wiki page](https://github.com/MunibaFaiza/VS-Analysis/wiki).

 ### Usage: